What Warren Buffett Looks for in a Company

 Think of your competitive advantage as your organization's DNA—a collection of genes or assets that makes you unique.
 When you are true to your DNA, you are healthy, fit, and successful.
 When you compromise your DNA, you feel uncomfortable, slow and are exerting more effort than you should.

 Your competitive advantage is what you, your company or your department does better than anyone else.
 The sustainable part refers to your ability to continue to do those things over a long period of time.
-And yes, you can have more than one advantage and you can develop advantages as well.
+Yes, you can have more than one advantage and you can develop advantages as well.
 You don't have to possess them all now.

 By answering these questions, the financial services firm discovered the following are really its competitive advantages: